slcs-jsc/mptrac/docs/manual/diabatic_transport.md

 ## Set-up for diabatic transport calculations

 For diabatic transport calculations, MPTRAC loads the fields $\dot{\zeta}$, $\zeta$ and $p$ in the original $\eta$ hybrid coordinates of the CLaMS data.
-This is done to avoid an additional interpolation step from $\zeta$ to print.
+This is done to avoid an additional interpolation step from $\zeta$ to $p$.
 However, other fields are kept in pressure coordinates because other modules rely on a formulation in $p$.
-Before and after advection, pressure and zeta are converted.
+Before and after advection, pressure and zeta are converted into each other.
 Therefore, the vertical model pressure levels must also be defined.
 Reading the CLaMS data and transforming it to the correct levels requires the following settings:

 ```
 MET_CLAMS = 1